Insight into Shin Splints: A Physiotherapist’s Guide

 Posterior Shin Splints

-- Poor buttock control in the stance phase
+- Poor muscle control in the legs and hips

 - Inappropriate footwear